rishabh-khurana/CBIN/README.md

 flaskr/templates for html files (those used for corresponding .py is in their subfolder)

 ## How To Run Code
-Make sure you are at project directory a.k.a CBIN NOT flaskr
+Note:Make sure you are at project directory a.k.a CBIN NOT flaskr

 ```
 $ python start.py